yashumayank/FastNeo/README.md

 ### OUTPUT

-The output is saved in the folder from where the command was run and is written to files with name `{prefix}_neoepitopes.tsv` and `{prefix}_fusions.tsv`.
+The output is saved in the folder from where the command was run and is written to files with name  and `{prefix}_fusions.tsv`.

-The column descriptions of the output file for IEDB/TSNEdb neoepitopes:-
+The descriptions of columns in the `{prefix}_neoepitopes.tsv`:-

 1) sample_id: fastq file name
 2) gene_id: Gene ID with ENSG prefix